HHSAPCompSci2020/capstone-project-group-6-pokemon/doc/README.txt

 * [DONE] Menu that includes instructions and how to play the game
 * [DONE] Players can win or lose battles by defeating(die/kill) an opponent's pokemon
 * [DONE] Two players can play on the same computer
-* [DONE] 5 pokemon with different attake values, HP, and attributes.
+* [DONE] 5 pokemon with different attack values, HP, and attributes.
 There will be different attack values low, middle, high.
 HP and other attributes will have a starting value which increases as the pokemon levels up.
 When a pokemon defeats another, it increases a scaling factor that will be used as a multiplier for the HP and attack attributes.
 * [DONE] Simple 2-Dimensional graphics.
 The pokemon will be image icons and the background set up will be composed of basic shapes